tobek/laminae/12-lnd.md

 > The Iron Law of Institutions
 >
 > When it comes to institutions or communities, people tend to act in a manner designed to maximize their status *within that institution or community*, not to maximize the probability of fulfilling the institution or community’s external goals.

+after viral tweet about possible solution to supply chain backup caused something to get fixed: "Yes exactly - the centralised hierarchies are so amazingly rubbish that there's massive low hanging fruit everywhere.
+What v v smart outsiders seldom realise is *Insiders dont give a damn & have no incentives to grab this fruit & often have incentives to let it rot*" - https://twitter.com/Dominic2306/status/1451890560395055112

 - name
 	+ The Itch